LCD television

-Liquid-crystal-display televisions (LCD TVs) are television sets that use liquid-crystal displays to produce images.
-They are, by far, the most widely produced and sold television display type.
+A liquid-crystal-display television (LCD TV) is a television set that uses a liquid-crystal display to produce images.
+It is by far the most widely produced and sold type of television display.
 LCD TVs are thin and light, but have some disadvantages compared to other display types such as high power consumption, poorer contrast ratio, and inferior color gamut.

-LCD TVs rose in popularity in the early years of the 21st century, surpassing sales of cathode ray tube televisions worldwide in 2007.
+LCD TVs rose in popularity in the early years of the 21st century, and exceeded sales of cathode-ray-tube televisions worldwide from late 2007 on.
 Sales of CRT TVs dropped rapidly after that, as did sales of competing technologies such as plasma display panels and rear-projection television.

 History

 Early efforts

 Passive matrix LCDs first became common as portable computer displays in the 1980s, competing for market share with plasma displays.
 The LCDs had very slow refresh rates that blurred the screen even with scrolling text, but their light weight and low cost were major benefits.
-Screens using reflective LCDs required no internal light source, making them particularly well suited to laptop computers.
+Screens using reflective LCDs required no internal light source, making them particularly well-suited to laptop computers.
 Refresh rates of early devices were too slow to be useful for television.

 Portable televisions were a target application for LCDs.
 LCDs consumed far less battery power than even the miniature tubes used in portable televisions of the era.
 In 1980, Hattori Seiko's R&D group began development on color LCD pocket televisions.
 In 1982, Seiko Epson released the first LCD television, the Epson TV Watch, a small wrist-worn active-matrix LCD television.
 Sharp Corporation introduced the dot matrix TN-LCD in 1983, and Casio introduced its TV-10 portable TV.
 In 1984, Epson released the ET-10, the first full-color pocket LCD television.
-That same year Citizen Watch introduced the Citizen Pocket TV, a 2.7-inch color LCD TV, with the first commercial TFT LCD display.
+That same year Citizen Watch introduced the Citizen Pocket TV, a 2.7-inch color LCD TV, with the first commercial TFT LCD.

 Throughout this period, screen sizes over 30" were rare as these formats would start to appear blocky at normal seating distances when viewed on larger screens.
 LCD projection systems were generally limited to situations where the image had to be viewed by a larger audience.
-At the same time, plasma displays could easily offer the performance needed to make a high quality display, but suffered from low brightness and very high power consumption.
+At the same time, plasma displays could easily offer the performance needed to make a high-quality display, but suffered from low brightness and very high power consumption.
 Still, some experimentation with LCD televisions took place during this period.
 In 1988, Sharp introduced a 14-inch active-matrix full-color full-motion TFT-LCD.
-These were offered primarily as high-end items, and were not aimed at the general market.
+These were offered primarily as high-end items and were not aimed at the general market.
 This led to Japan launching an LCD industry, which developed larger-size LCDs, including TFT computer monitors and LCD televisions.
 Epson developed the 3LCD projection technology in the 1980s, and licensed it for use in projectors in 1988.
 Epson's VPJ-700, released in January 1989, was the world's first compact, full-color LCD projector.
+The first wall-mountable TV used LCD technology and was introduced by Sharp Corporation in 1992.